Photo Credit: Nick and Lauren Photography

 Photo Credit: Michael A. Marcotte Photography

 UNDERSTAND YOUR OPTIONS

 Depending on the bride’s parameters, you might be free to pick the dress or skirt for each bridesmaid or offer a choice of one to two colors.
 Maybe the bride wants her bridesmaids to choose their own dresses and simply match their accessories.
 Whatever options the bride gives you, keep in mind the number of bridesmaids and be sensitive to their individual budgets.

 Help the bride find inspiration for colors that match her vision for her wedding and select hues that flatter the bridesmaids’ skin tones.
 At the end of the day, you want every bridesmaid to feel confident in front of wedding guests and photographers!

 Once you’ve helped the bride research options and find the perfect gown, help ensure she has plenty of time for her dress to be delivered in time for her wedding.
-It typically takes two to three months for a gown order to arrive, and possibly another four to six weeks for alterations.
+It typically takes three to four months for a gown order to arrive, and possibly another four to six weeks for alterations.
 Similarly, plan on a five- to six-month cushion for bridesmaids’ dresses so everyone has ample time for returns, styling, and alterations.
 It’s best to coordinate a dress fitting for you and the other bridesmaids well in advance of the wedding.

 COSTS TO CONSIDER